Inflammation

 During inflammation, prostaglandin E2 (PGE2) is released.
 This particular prostaglandin prolongs and increases the intensity of inflammation.
 Medication such as Vioxx, Celebrex and Bextra are Cox2 inhibitors that block the synthesis of prostaglandins by acting on the enzyme Cox2 to stop its stimulation.
 Unfortunately, while the production of prostaglandins may be hindered, the problem still remains.
 It is best to identify the root of the inflammation and remedy the situation before altering the body’s biochemistry.
 But when in pain, these medications can provide relief.

-In my practice I see a lot of systemic inflammation triggered by a diet high in arachidonic acid (all animal foods such as meat and dairy are high in arachidonic acid), coupled with a low intake of antioxidants.
-Thus, in addition to drug therapy, adopting a diet low in arachidonic acid, saturated fat, fried food can help decrease inflammation in the body.
-Adopting an anti-inflammatory diet rich in fresh herbs such as parsley, cilantro, fresh basil, and mint provides chlorophyl which is a powerful anti-inflammatory agent.
-Ginger, garlic, turmeric, onions are also anti-inflammatory foods as well as being affordable and available in any regular grocery store.
+Adopting an anti-inflammatory diet rich in fresh herbs such as parsley, cilantro, fresh basil, and mint, which provides chlorophyll, a powerful anti-inflammatory agent.
+Ginger, garlic, turmeric, and onions are also affordable anti-inflammatory foods and available in any grocery store.
 Dark leafy greens, citrus, kiwi and berries add a plethora of antioxidants proven in many studies to tame inflammation.
-Nuts and seeds contain healthy proteins, minerals, and omega 3 fatty acids which are known to treat inflammation.
-An important action of omega 3 fatty acids is to prevent arachidonic acid from leaking out of cell membranes, thus limiting prostaglandin synthesis.
+Nuts and seeds contain omega 3 fatty acids which are known to treat inflammation.
+An important action of omega 3 fatty acids is to stop arachidonic acid from leaking out of cell membranes, thus limiting prostaglandin synthesis.